Best Disney World Rides for 5 and 6 Year Olds

 Most 5-year olds have passed 38 inches, which might make you eager to jump onto Millennium Falcon: Smugglers Run (Hollywood Studios), Kali River Rapids (Animal Kingdom), Seven Dwarfs Mine Train (Magic Kingdom), and Slinky Dog Dash (Hollywood Studios).

-Seven Dwarfs Mine Train & Slinky Dog Dash.
+Seven Dwarfs Mine Train and Slinky Dog Dash.
 A 5- or 6-year old with no coaster experience is probably fine starting with either of these, but if you’re in Magic Kingdom you might try and get on Barnstormer first.

 Kali River Rapids.
 This is probably fine for a 5- or 6-year old who doesn’t mind a bit of unpredictable motion and drops.
 More importantly, they need to not mind that they might get soaked.